simplicity/kinekt.github.io/docs/pipelines.md

 # Pipelines

-At the core of kinekt lies a middleware engine, which powers the processing of incoming requests.
+At the core of kinekt lies a middleware engine which powers the processing of incoming requests.
 When a request enters the server, it will be transformed into a context object and then passed through a chain of middlewares.
 This chain of middlewares is called a pipeline.
 Every endpoint you create is an individual pipeline.

 Creating a pipeline manually could look something like this: